c-a-j/blog-site/content-w/notes/oracle/dbsat.md

 exit
 {{< /code-show-user >}}
 > Note: `"PASSWORD"` needs to be replaced by a password of sufficient
 > complexity.
-For example, the password used for this test was 22 characters
+For example, the password used for this test was
-> long and included two capital letters, ten lowercase, eight numbers, and two
+> `Myroot10%01Myroot10%04`.
+Since passwords cannot be reused, simply change
-> special characters.
-Be sure to take note of the password used, it will be
+> a few of the numbers to make it work.
-> needed later.

 ## Collect report data
 {{< code-show-user lang="shell" prompt="oracle $" output="" cont-str="" cont-prompt=">" >}}